The Golden State Warriors – I do not like them here or there, I do not like them anywhere.

 As for the rest of the team, my issue is fatigue.
-Like I mentioned, I appreciate parity, so for one team to be on top so long has worn on me.
+As I mentioned, I appreciate parity, so for one team to be on top for so long has worn on me.

 Draymond Green is a groin-kicking pissy-pants that is just in the right situation on a great team.
 Klay Thompson is an incredible shooter, but he is so wooden that when he celebrates or pretends to be fired-up it is just awkward for everyone.

-I still love Steph Curry, but all the shoulder-shimmying and cutsie stuff isn’t as likeable when you are such a front runner.
+I still love Steph Curry, but all the shoulder-shimmying and cutsie stuff isn’t as likable when you are such a front-runner.
 At that point, it is just showboating.
-Keep your mouth-guard in your mouth, Steph.
+Keep your mouthguard in your mouth, Steph.
 Oh, and his Under Armour shoe line looks like it would be purchased only by old men that would pronounce his name “Steven.”

 DeMarcus Cousins mostly speaks for himself.
 He is a hot-head superstar that left a decent situation to sign for minimum money to get a ring.
 When healthy, he may be a top-3 center in the NBA.
 He has been hurt most of the year and hasn’t had time to mesh well anyway.